meet08062000/meetshah-blog/content/posts/you-are-wrong-about-religion-1.md

 **Rohan**: Sorry teacher!
 But I don't like praying to God.

-_(There was sudden silence in the class, everyone sensed some tension between Rohan and the teacher)_
+_(There was sudden silence in the class)_

-**Teacher _(sarcastically)_**: Why?
+**Isha _(another student, sarcastically)_**: Why?
 Are you God yourself?
 Or do you think of yourself above God?

 _(Students laughing)_

 **Rohan**: See?
 That's what I don't like about God or religion in general, be it any religion.
-Why do our elders keep on telling us to follow religion or pray to God.
+Why does everyone keep on telling us to follow religion or pray to God.
 There is no logic to it!
-Has anyone of them seen God?
+Has anyone seen God?
 No!
 They are just blindly following what their elders taught them and now they expect us to blindly follow them!

 _(There was a pause.
 Another student named Jay interrupted)_